tkeffer/weereg-py/README.md

      }

      # 4. POSTs to /api/v2/stations (no trailing slash) get rewritten AS GET,
      #    so just deny them completely.
-You must use the trailing slash.
      location /api/v2/station {
          deny all;
      }